ksysoev/wasabi/README.md

 ### Channel

-A Channel represents an endpoint for WebSocket connections.
-It's responsible for handling all WebSocket connections and messages for a specific path.
+A Channel in the context of WebSocket connections serves as an endpoint.
+It is responsible for managing WebSocket connections and messages for a specific path.

+Key responsibilities of the Channel abstraction include:

+- Processing client requests to establish WebSocket connections.
+- Storing configuration required for establishing WebSocket connections.
+- Managing and executing middleware for HTTP requests.

-When a new channel is created with `channel.NewChannel`, it's initialized with a path, a dispatcher, and a connection registry.
+When a new channel is created with `channel.NewChannel`, it is initialized with a path, a dispatcher, and a connection registry.
 The path is the URL path that the channel will handle.
 The dispatcher is used to process incoming WebSocket messages, and the connection registry is used to manage active WebSocket connections.

 ```golang
 import "github.com/ksysoev/wasabi/channel"